-Today we are going to talk sleeves!
+Let's talk sleeves!
 The great thing about the Holly and Ivy Party Dress is that it comes with 3 different sleeve styles and 3 different sleeve lengths.
 The sleeveless and long sleeve versions are fairly straight forward, however, the short gathered sleeve can be a bit tricky.
 Especially for the super small sizes.
-So we thought we'd share a different method to sew your gathered sleeve.
+So we thought we'd share a different method on how to sew a gathered sleeve.

 Once you've cut out your sleeve, you'll want to hem your sleeve.
 Yep, hem it now.
 This will make a casing for your elastic.
 You'll also want to add your gathering stitches across the top of the sleeve (see pattern for details).
 Now, thread your elastic on a safety pin.